Josephvs96/BluePeak-Budget-Backend/README.md

     Returns an object with:
     - error field if there is an error in the request
     - message field with the a success message

   - DELETE : Deletes a specific document from the database Returns a object with:
     - error field if there is an error in the request
     - message field with the a success message

 - /outcomes
-- GET : Returns a json array with all the outcomes in the database
+- GET : Returns a json array with all the outcomes in the database.

 - POST : Creats a new outcome and saves it to the database.

   _make sure to include the following json object in request body:_
   ```javascript
   {